Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Preliminaries

 In particular, it represents the usual torus $ \mathbb{T}^\infty $ when $ \sigma $ degenerates to $ 0 $.
 For given $ \eta >0 $, we define the set of infinite integer vectors with finite support

-Such a spatial structure like this is not necessary in the finite dimensional case, but cannot be removed under infinite dimensional setting, otherwise the Fourier series would explode.
-It is worth mentioning that similar spatial structure appears in Theorem \ref{VECT2}.
-Via the above notations, analyticity on $ \mathbb{T}^\infty_\sigma $ with exponential weighted norm could be given. \begin{definition} For $ \sigma > 0 $, the Banach space containing analytic functions or maps on $ \mathbb{T}_\sigma ^\infty $ is defined by
+Such a spatial structure like this is not necessary in the finite-dimensional case, but cannot be removed in the infinite-dimensional setting; otherwise, the Fourier series would diverge.
+It is worth mentioning that a similar spatial structure appears in Theorems \ref{VECT2} and \ref{VECT33}.
+Via the above notations, the analyticity on $ \mathbb{T}^\infty_\sigma $ with the exponential weighted norm could be given. \begin{definition} For $ \sigma > 0 $, the Banach space $ \mathcal{G}\left( {\mathbb{T}_\sigma ^\infty } \right) $ containing analytic functions or maps on $ \mathbb{T}_\sigma ^\infty $ is defined by